All The Best Trends From London Fashion Week

 Spring 2025 London Fashion Week Trend: Bold Shoulders

 Angling for a power look?
-London designers proposed silhouettes with strong shoulders, following on from fall/winter 2024’s sharp tailoring.
-Harris Reed had large, wing-like frames while Marques’ Almeida favored padded, angular shoulders across co-ords and dresses and Edeline Lee brought out statement ruffles and fringed capes.
+London designers proposed silhouettes with strong shoulders, following on from autumn/winter 2024’s sharp tailoring.
+Harris Reed had large, wing-like frames while Marques’ Almeida favoured padded, angular shoulders across co-ords and dresses and Edeline Lee brought out statement ruffles and fringed capes.